 Figure 4 shows the IPC (normalized to baseline case without DDIO) of different network I/O workloads with DDIO.
 There is significant IPC improvement of up to 70% for network I/O intensive workloads (Simple CS and Snort).
 However, this increase is not significant in the less network I/O intensive workloads (Interactive CS and Redis) as expected.
-A similar trend can be seen with network throughput in Figure 5, where the more network I/O intensive applications see significant throughput gains with DDIO enabled, as the performance gains accruing from CPU accessing network data faster from LLC with DDIO matter more for network I/O intensive applications that perform more network packet accesses per unit time.
+A similar trend can be seen with network throughput in Figure 5, where the more network I/O intensive applications see significant throughput gains with DDIO enabled, as the performance gains accruing from CPU accessing network I/O intensive applications that perform more network packet accesses per unit time.